haydonryan/homebridge-smartthings-tonesto7/README.md

 Installation comes in two parts:

 ## 1. SmartApp Installation
 * Log into your SmartThings account at [SmartThings IDE](https://account.smartthings.com/login)
 * Click on <u><b>```My SmartApps```</b></u>

+  _Note New SmartThings users: You must first enable github integration.
+(If you use github for work you will probably want to set up a new account as it will request access to your private repos).
+Only after enabling integration will you see the settings button_

 * Click on Settings and Add the New repository:
    * Owner: <u>```tonesto7```</u>
    * Name: <u>```homebridge-smartthings-tonesto7```</u>